caporaso-lab/q2-sapienns/README.md

 q2-sapienns is a set of tools that can be used for preparing [BioBakery3](https://doi.org/10.7554/eLife.65088) data for use in [QIIME 2](https://qiime2.org).
 As QIIME 2 expands support for metagenomics data analysis, this will provide a framework for working with processed BioBakery3 data, and for comparing other methods to BioBakery3.

-**q2-sapienns is now included in the alpha QIIME 2 shotgun distribution, and this is the best way to install and use it.**
+**q2-sapienns is now included in the alpha QIIME 2 metagenome distribution, and this is the best way to install and use it.**

 Basic usage examples are provided below.